 To give you an idea of what you might pay in fees, these are the currency conversion fees charged by the main four banks in Australia:

 Data sourced from Bank websites- correct as at 23 March 2017

 The most obvious answer is to avoid using bank plastic overseas - take cash with you, and arrange your foreign currency before you go, with a provider that does not charge a fee for currency conversions (like us!).
-But we understand that carrying loads of cash on you during your holiday is not necessarily the safest idea, so the other option is to use a prepaid travel money or currency card (like our Key to the World Currency Card).
+But we understand that carrying loads of cash on you during your holiday is not necessarily the safest idea, so the other option is to use a prepaid travel money or currency card (like our Currency Card).

 You are less likely to be charged a currency conversion fee if your currency card supports the foreign currency you require, because you will have already exchanged AUD into said foreign currency at the time you loaded it onto your card.

 Of course, this may not be the best way to avoid this fee if your travel money card does not support the currency of your holiday destination, because then your funds will be loaded as AUD (or whatever your default currency is) and you will still have to convert your funds into the foreign currency you need each time you use the card.

 With a Travel Money Oz Currency Card, there is no fee if the currency you are transacting is already loaded on to your card, but a currency conversion fee is applied if it is a currency that is either not supported by the card or is not loaded on to the card.
 You can see all of the fees and limits that apply to our currency card on our website.

 There are a number of different fees you could be charged when withdrawing money from an overseas ATM, using your Australian bank card, so let's take a look at all of them.

 This fee is charged by your bank for using an ATM overseas because you are conducting a transaction outside of their network of ATMs.